 Have a wonderful weekend.

 Photo by Visual Intermezzo/Colorful lanterns and lamps hanging in the market at Marrakesh, MoroccoCaroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.